-If the information on gender or birth year and month was missing in the student questionnaire but the student participated, this information, when available, was copied over from the tracking data to the questionnaire.
-If discrepancies were found between existing tracking and questionnaire gender and age data, the IEA DPC queried the case with the national center, and the national center investigated which source of information was correct.
+In addition, student reports to items on gender and age in the student questionnaire were checked against the tracking information provided by the School Coordinator or Test Administrator during the within-school sampling and test/questionnaire administration process.
+When information on gender or birth year and month was missing in the student questionnaire but the student participated, this information, when available, was copied over from the tracking data to the questionnaire.
+If discrepancies were found between existing tracking and questionnaire gender and age data, IEA Hamburg queried the case with the national center, and the national center investigated which source of information was correct.
+If unresolved, tracking data was trusted over questionnaire data.